-implying, alongside $\dS^{\rm est}_{k}=\dS^{\rm est}_{n}\; \forall k\geq n$, that the estimator will reach a plateau upon increasing $k$ once reaching the correct order $n$.
-Furthermore, $\dS^{\rm est}_{n}$ (but \emph{not} $\dS^{\rm est}_{k<n}$) always provides a lower bound on $\dS(\Gamma)$ (see proof in~\cite{SM}; see also \cite{roldanEstimatingDissipationSingle2010} for results in discrete time).~Crucially, \emph{no} statement can be made about the monotonicity of $\dS^{\rm est}_{k}$ as a function of $k$ for $k < n$; the inequality~\eqref{ineQQ} may be violated (see counterexample in Appendix~A).
+implying, alongside $\dS^{\rm est}_{k}=\dS^{\rm est}_{n}\; \forall k\geq n$, that the estimator will reach a plateau upon increasing $k$ once reaching the correct order $n$; at this order (and not before) consistent time-reversal is obtained, correctly accounting for correlations between consecutive mesostates.
+Furthermore, $\dS^{\rm est}_{n}$ (but \emph{not} $\dS^{\rm est}_{k<n}$) always provides a lower bound on $\dS(\Gamma)$ (see our proof in~\cite{SM}; this has been stated, but not proven, for \emph{discrete} time in \cite{roldanEstimatingDissipationSingle2010}).
+As shown in Appendix~E, in continuous time mesoscopic paths may be a projection of uncountably many microscopic paths, creating the need for a novel measure-theoretic technique that we develop here.
+Our proof includes the discrete time result.~Crucially, \emph{no} statement can be made about the monotonicity of $\dS^{\rm est}_{k}$ as a function of $k$ for $k < n$; the inequality~\eqref{ineQQ} may be violated (see example in Appendix~A).
 Inferring the exact $\dS$ from projected observations is generally not possible because of dissipative cycles hidden in lumps.

+\emph{Sharpening inference at strong memory.---}First, we provide a system in Fig.~\ref{fig:double-cycle-and-estimates} that illustrates the benefits of accounting for long-range memory in thermodynamic inference: We observe that accounting for progressively longer memory $k$ yields a better estimate of $\dS$ via $\dS^{\mathrm{est}}_{k}$, until we reach saturation for $k \geq 3$.
+Therefore, physically consistent time-reversal requires accounting for $k=3$ past states.
+Note the substantial improvement over the Markovian estimate $\dSM = \dS^{\rm est}_1$ \cite{yuInversePowerLaw2021}.
+Further, while $\dS^{\rm uncond}_{2}/2$ \cite{yuDissipationLimitedResolutions2024} provides a lower bound (this estimator was originally developed for the broader setting of blurred transitions \cite{ertelEstimatorEntropyProduction2024}), we recover with $\dS^{\mathrm{est}}_{2}$ in Fig.~\ref{fig:double-cycle-and-estimates} $75\%$ more at the same statistical need, and get saturation for $k\geq 3$ (upto statistical fluctuations).~Further parameters are considered in Appendix~F. An efficient GPU-implementation of the estimator is provided.
+We now demonstrate the necessity of accounting for memory in time reversal.

 \emph{Example 1:~Cycle graph.---}Consider Markovian dynamics on a (trivially self-similar) simple cycle with $n\ge 4$ states with forward and backward transition rates $\omega$ and $\kappa\ne\omega$, respectively (see Fig.~\ref{Fig1}a).
 The system has a single dissipative scale with an exact total dissipation rate